Get clear, friendly support for making a Will

-Only by making a Will can you make sure that your wishes will be carried out just the way you want after your death.
-You can decide who you would like your assets to go to, avoiding any arguments over inheritance, and the process can be carried out in the most tax-efficient way possible.
+Creating a Will lets you ensure your wishes are carried out just the way you want after your death.
+You decide who your assets will go to – avoiding any arguments over inheritance – and the process is carried out in the most tax-efficient way possible.

-If you don’t make a Will, the law will be in charge of dividing up your estate according to the rules of intestacy.
-These rules are very strict and might not reflect how you would like your home, money or possessions to be distributed after your death.
-Your loved ones might also miss out on the most tax-efficient way of dividing your estate.
+If you do not have a Will in place, the law will be in charge of dividing up your estate according to the rules of intestacy.
+These rules are very strict and might not reflect how you want your home, money or possessions to be distributed.
+Creating a Will is the only way to make sure your estate is divided as you see fit with the minimum amount of tax.

-Our team of Will experts can help you draft a document that:
+When you contact Mogers Drewett for a Will writing service, our team of experts help you draft a document that:

-• Minimises your tax liability by ensuring you take full advantage of tax exemptions, allowances and reliefs
+• Minimises tax liability by ensuring you take full advantage of tax exemptions, allowances and reliefs

 • Protects your wealth for future generations